jahnestacado/cousteau/README.md

 * Recursively traverses each sub-directory
 * Asynchronous
 * Filtering support based on [UberStats](#UberStats) properties
-* Follows symlinks and filtering is applied based on the original target file/directory
+* Symlink support (Filtering in symlinks is applied based on the original target file/directory)
-* Finds brokenSymlinks

 ## Install
 ```bash